Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Sampling the MDM in the discrete and the continuum

 \subsubsection{The limit object}

-Let $(B_t,t\geq 0)$ be a Brownian motion, and set \begin{remark} We note that the coefficient of the parabolic drift is negative.
-Indeed, the sign of the parabolic drift is the same as the sign of $\mu-\E[(D^-)^2D^+]$, and we note that
+Let $(B_t,t\geq 0)$ be a standard Brownian motion, and set \begin{remark} We note that the coefficient of the parabolic drift of $\hat{B}$ is negative.
+Indeed, by definition of $\sigma_{+-}$ and $\nu_-$, the sign of the parabolic drift is the same as the sign of $\mu-\E[(D^-)^2D^+]$, and we note that